-But you do if you drive a bus, coach or lorry.
 Please check with your relevant authority if you have problems with your blood pressure, as the rules may have recently changed.

-Last updated September 2014.
+Last updated August 2019.
 We review all our information within 3 years.
-If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected].
+If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected]